JustApp55/Project1/README.md

     Javascript

 How to Install Number Guesser locally:
-    Fork and clone this repository to your machine Change into the new directory
+    Fork and clone this repository to your machine.
+    Change into the new directory.